Swinburne Student Union: Campaigns

 On 6 July 2012, Swinburne Vice-Chancellor, Prof. Linda Kristjanson announced the closure of Swinburne’s Lilydale and Prahran Campuses.
 No students were consulted before this announcement, some finding out through the media first.
 With Lilydale closing within the year and Prahran’s design courses being moved to the Hawthorn campus, there were concerns for the impact of this disruption upon students.

+Presidents

 The Swine

 In 2012, the Union launched The Swine, the first independent student publication at Swinburne since Tabula Rasa.
 The Swine is run by the Swinburne Student Union Media Committee with assistance from independent Journalism and Design students.